 Soil saline alkalization is one of the main causes of soil degradation [1].
 It has been reported that 20% of the world's irrigated land is currently affected by saline alkalization, accounting for 25% of the total global cropland area [2].
-The area of saline alkalization land in China is about $9.91 \times 10^7$ ha.
-The increase in soil saline
+The area of saline alkalization land in China is about 9.91×10^7 ha.
+The increase in soil saline alkalization leads to the deterioration of the ecological environment, which ultimately affects crop yield [3].

 Rice (Oryza sativa L.), as a common food crop, is a saline-alkali-sensitive crop, especially during rice seedling and reproductive growth stages [4].
-Saline-alkali stress causes osmotic and ionic stress [5], which in turn causes oxidative stress, reduces photosynthesis, and hinders nutrient uptake [6], ultimately inhibiting rice growth and development [7].
+Salinealkali stress causes osmotic and ionic stress [5], which in turn causes oxidative stress, reduces photosynthesis, and hinders nutrient uptake [6], ultimately inhibiting rice growth and development [7].